tiatomescu/lark-lantern-market/README.md

 Don't forget to save!
 Cool!
 We can continue.

 ### Server-side
-Let's spin up the server.
+Let's spin up the server and seed the databse.
 Ensure you are in the server directory, and run the following commands:
 ```
 npm install
 npm run dev